-- 5. Design an FSM that implements the vending machine control using as few states as possible.
-Find a suitable state assignment and derive the next-state and output expression. - 6.
-Design a system controller for the pop machine that will direct the control of the coin receiver, coin changer and pop drop mechanics while dispensing soda pop at 30 Rs per can and making the proper change retrieval for the following coin sequences of 5 and 10.
+- 1. Design a control mechanism for Vending machine that accepts nickels and dimes.
+It dispenses merchandise when 20 cents is deposited; it does not give change if 25 cents is deposited. - 2.
+Design a system controller for the pop machine that will direct the control of the coin receiver, coin changer and pop drop mechanics while dispensing soda pop at 30 Rs